cucumber-attic/website/apps/dynamic/views/_posts/illustrating-sceanrios.md

 Drawing is a quick and graceful way to visualise your scenarios.
 When discussing complexity in our system, techniques which bring a voice to each stakeholder and break down user stories should be cherished.

-We first heard about these ideas through Ulrika Malmgren at CukeUp!
-London last year.
-We chatted with [Ulrika Malmgren](https://twitter.com/Ulrikama) about drawing and other techniques to bring teams closer together to build certain, coherent software.
+We first heard about these ideas at [Ulrika Malmgren's talk at CukeUp!
+London last year](https://skillsmatter.com/skillscasts/6228-illustrating-scenarios).
+We chatted with [Ulrika](https://twitter.com/Ulrikama) about drawing and other techniques to bring teams closer together.

 Ulrika also tells us about her upcoming CukeUp!
 London talk, "Why Testers can be a Liability" happening next month.
 A talk with a contentious title is always a bonus.
 More information about CukeUp! can be found on the [website.](https://skillsmatter.com/conferences/7606-cukeup-2016)